National Farmers Market Week

 - Post the photo to Instagram with the hashtag #LoveMyMarket

 Fun prizes (and bragging rights) will be awarded to the photographers AND markets featured in the winning photos.
-Winners will be announced by September 16, 2016.
+Winners will be announced September 2017.

 Farmers Market Talking Points